Anzhelika007/Courses/Week-13-BrowsersWork/test.md

 9. What is the significance of the DOM in the context of HTML parsing?

 -[ ] DOM is the download manager for HTML resources
--[ ] DOM manipulates the HTML structure dynamically
+-[x] DOM manipulates the HTML structure dynamically
 -[ ] DOM decides the styling of HTML elements
 -[ ] DOM is the debugging tool for JavaScript
--[ ] DOM stands for Document Object Model and represents the parsed HTML
+-[x] DOM stands for Document Object Model and represents the parsed HTML

 10. Which browser component is responsible for network calls like HTTP requests?

 -[ ] JavaScript interpreter
 -[ ] User Interface
 -[ ] The invisible digital elves
--[ ] Networking
+-[x] Networking
 -[ ] UI Backend

 11. Which tools does WebKit use to generate parsers from CSS grammar files?

 -[ ] SS and JavaScript
--[ ] lex and Bison
+-[x] Flex and Bison
 -[ ] anual coding only
 -[ ] ython and Java
 -[ ] ntlr and Ragel